-UVB lighting is needed for your tortoise to maintain strong bones and metabolize the calcium he is fed.
-Without UVB lighting your tortoise will develop metabolic bone disease and not grown properly.
+UVB lighting is needed for your tortoise to maintain strong bones and metabolize calcium.

-Heat lights must be provided to maintain a basking area at about 95 degrees Fahrenheit and allow the rest of the enclosure to stay above 75 degrees Fahrenheit.
+Heat lights must be provided to maintain a basking area at about 95 degrees and allow the rest of the enclosure to stay above 75 degrees.
 The basking area can drop in temperature at night.
-For more information on types of tortoise lighting, check out the Turtle and Tortoise Lighting article.

 Shell rot is commonly found in Greek tortoises, as it is with many other tortoises and turtles.
 Usually the result of a fungal infection, shell rot can cause painful shell deformities that are life-threatening to the animal if left untreated.